attal-kush/TRF-2020-Figures/Data for figures/README.md

 2. These scripts were created using [Python version **3.8.6**](https://www.python.org/downloads/release/python-386/), so **ensure Python version 3.8.6 is installed.** Then, use *requirements.txt* to download the proper versions of all libraries needed to run the scripts.
 3. Run *Creating_Binary_CSV_Files.py* without making any changes to source code.
 ZIP files labeled "Feeding_Binary_CSV_Files.zip" and "Sucrose_Binary_CSV_Files.zip" will be located in the current folder "Data for Figures".

-**Here is an explanation of the files located in the binary ZIP archives** There are 4 types of CSV files created in these ZIP files.
+**Here is an explanation of the files located in the binary ZIP archives.**
+There are 4 types of CSV files created in these ZIP files.
 All 4 types are located in both the Feeding ZIP archive and the Sucrose ZIP archive.
 Used to generate the figures (and statistical analysis) for the manuscript, here are the 4 types for both ZIP archives:
 1. A CSV file that totals time (in sec) spent feeding (or drinking sucrose) during the light phase - from 09:00 h to 21:00 h - and during the dark phase - from 21:00 h to 09:00 h - for each rat (ordered by ascending rat number in the row index).
 There is an additional *group* column that specifies which of the 4 diet types the rat belongs to.
 Here is an example for feeding activity: